Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors: Conclusions

 \section{Conclusions}

 A VAE capable of performing both data compression and anomaly detection in on-detector silicon pixel readout is presented.
 With an on-chip encoder and off-detector decompression, a VAE-based readout approach can reduce the off-detector data rate to 15.4\% of its original size for 4-bit charge values, while providing a faithful reconstruction of the original pixel charge distribution.
 Further, information from the VAE latent space can enable anomaly detection with potential for real-time monitoring of pixel data quality.
 Both of these capabilities can be achieved with a latency less than 25 ns, better performance, and similar or fewer resources than a comparable on-chip track filtering approach.
+This results opens the door to intelligent inference in front-end readout of modern collider experiments, with potential to dramatically improve the real-time filtering systems required to manage collider data rates, and via a generic architecture that can be applied to a wide variety of detector subsystems.

 Future work will seek to further test the fidelity of the decompressed data, specifically working to further reduce the reconstruction error and to study more complex reconstruction tasks such as feature regression or pattern recognition.
-The generality of this approach can also be leveraged to consider the integration of front-end VAEs into a variety of other detector technologies.
+The resource constraints in a real detector deployment will be strongly dependent on the power requirements of this system, requiring careful evaluation of on-chip power needs and tailoring to the specific application.
+Additional comparison to traditional on-chip data compression approaches~\cite{Garcia-Sciveres_2014, Garcia-Sciveres_2014_2, GARCIASCIVERES201618} will be essential motivation for the broad introduction of ML-based readout methodologies.
+The generality of this approach can also be leveraged to consider the integration of front-end VAEs into a variety of other detector technologies, such as for waveform analysis of calorimeter or drift chamber signals.
 A key step will be the assessment of potential hardware targets for these models and ensuring their viability for deployment in the extreme collider environment.